Bankruptcy Mastery

 What Goes In The Chapter 13 Pot

 By Cathy Moran, Esq.
-Filed Under: Bankruptcy Practice
+Filed Under: Chapter 13

 The rookie bankruptcy lawyer called up to ask if the Chapter 13 plan had to provide the DMI amount in addition to the liquidation amount.

-Whoa! that’s taking good faith to an extreme.
+Whoa!
+That’s taking good faith to an extreme.
 These are two different measures of what unsecured creditors are entitled to under Chapter 13.
 Section 1325(a)(4) requires that creditors get at least what they would have gotten had the case been filed under Chapter 7.

 A second provision, 1325(b)(1) provides that unsecured creditors get the debtor’s projected disposable income over the applicable commitment period.